 Inspirational, single-mom CEO Amy Norman and her team have some other fun products, too.

 Check out their World Coin Collection kit, which contains 20 real coins, an activity and trivia booklet, a magnifying glass and a storage pouch.

-They’ve also created a U.S.A.
-Edition of their subscriptions that come with a: U.S. field guide, scratch book, wall-sized map and photo scavenger hunt.
-In addition, each monthly delivery features: two new states and includes a 32-page activity-packed State Journal, postcards and stickers.
+In addition, they now have a U.S.A.
+Edition of their subscription boxes.
+It comes with a: U.S. field guide, scratch book, wall-sized map and photo scavenger hunt.
+Each monthly delivery also features two new states, including: a 32-page activity-packed State Journal, postcards and stickers.

 The company has put a lot of thought into these products, and how to make them interactive.
 You and your kids will love them!